nullwiz/audiopipe/README.md

-  --num-speakers, -n INT     Number of speakers (optional, auto-detected if not specified) --language, -l STRING      Language code for transcription (e.g., 'en', 'es', 'fr') --start-step, -s [1-3]     Start from step: 1=separation, 2=diarization, 3=transcription --help                     Show this help message
+  --num-speakers, -n INT     Number of speakers (optional, auto-detected if not specified) --language, -l STRING      Language code for transcription (e.g., 'en', 'es', 'fr') --start-step, -s [1-3]     Start from step: 1=separation, 2=diarization, 3=transcription --chop, -c                 Split input audio into 15-minute chunks for processing --device, -d [cpu|cuda|mps] Device to use for processing (auto-detected if not specified) --help                     Show this help message
 ```